demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ## Workday Reports

-HR use Workday to manage CRUD operations for employees in the organization.
+HR uses Workday to manage CRUD operations for employees in the organization.
 It is standard practice for HR to generate reports for these CRUD operations.
 For example, running a weekly report that captures all new employees and terminated employees, or a daily report that captures updates to existing employee profiles (e.g., new mailing address or phone number).

 Cortex XSOAR uses the Workday integration to fetch reports and create XSOAR incidents that correspond to the CRUD operation(s) in the report.
 For example, if you run a full report that includes 5 new employees, 3 terminated employees, and 10 employee profiles that were updated, 18 unique incidents would be created in XSOAR.